Version 5, valid from 24th October 2022

-Secondary aluminium (scrap), used for production of aluminium wrought alloys of major pretentiousness, become as result of collection or/and reconstruction:
+Secondary aluminium (scrap), used for the production of aluminium wrought alloys of major pretentiousness, results from collecting or/and remelting:

-- Industrial new scrap, arising from the production and fabrication of aluminium product,
+- Industrial scrap aluminium, deriving from the production and fabrication of the aluminium product,

-- Secondary old scrap, arising from products after use,
+- Secondary scrap aluminium, deriving from products after use,

-- Reclaimed Al Scrap Ingot/Sows, arising with remelted of scrap with known chemical composition.
+- Reclaimed Al Scrap Ingot/Sows, deriving from scrap remelting of scrap with known chemical composition.

-This website was designed so as to provide you with general information on the Impol Group.
+This website was designed to provide general information on the Impol Group.
 Its content is for informational purposes only.
-Impol shall not assume any kind of liability for the accuracy and completeness of the published data or for any damage arising from applying information provided on the website by the website’s users.
+Impol shall not assume any liability for the accuracy and completeness of the published data or for any damage arising from applying the information provided on the website by the users.

 All information and images on the website are subject to copyright and other forms of intellectual property protection.